ChulaSeniorProject2023OEP/preparation_phase/README.md

 [x] Perform verification in real time.

 [ ] Break workflow into smaller components.

+[ ] Find dataset for evaluation each model.

 [ ] Visualize the evaluation and metrics.